catalinberta/SpriteAnimJS/README.md

 # SpriteAnimJS
-Run spritesheet animations, that is all.
+Run spritesheet animations in webGL, that is all.

 ######[Demos here](http://catalinberta.github.io/spriteanimjs/)

 If you have a DOM app and want to create some fast spritesheets in WebGL, which fall back nicely to Canvas, then this might be of help.
-Take note that this runs spritesheets standalone, each on its own canvas, Basically, all you have to do is create a canvas element and run any spritesheet animation on it.
+Take note that this runs spritesheets standalone, each on its own canvas.

 ##### Note
 Chrome limits WebGL context instances to 16, so you can run only 16